haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-06-04 aMSE 0.1.4 Small modifications to generalize across
+  jurisdicitons and allow for the consthcr constant catch harvest strategy; also removed irrelavent messages when plotting the phase plot

 - 2023-06-03 aMSE 0.1.3 Modified to allow the mcdahcr and constrefhcr HCR to run successfully with the conditioned SA setup.